Sellegit/j2objc_starter_kit/README.md

     $cd path_to/demo/demo
     $make

 don't worry if you see message from make that complains missing directories the first time you make the project, as they will be created by make later.
-Also, if the above complains
+Also, if the above fails with
 > /bin/sh: integratej2objc: command not found

 try

     $bundle exec make

-If make successes, optionally you can enable incremental build by
+If make succeeds, optionally you can enable incremental build by using

     #!replace $N with the number of processors you want for a concurrent build(e.g. -j8)
     $rerun -d .. -p "**/*.java" "make incremental -j$N"

-Now you have translated all the java sources into objectiveC sources, it's time to compile the project.
-This project uses Xcode.
+Now you have translated all the java sources into objectiveC sources, it's time to compile the Xcode project to get executables.
-Assuming you are under the project directory
+Assuming you are under the Xcode project directory

     $echo "J2OBJC_HOME = /path_to/j2objc/dist;" > Env.xcconfig